ArendPeter/GameMakerGuide/docs/12_Platformer_CharacterAnimation/1_MultipleSprites.md

 ## Terinary Operator

-We haven't learned any new Game Maker syntax in a while, and I was itching to use ternary operators in our previous code segment, so do some learning 😜
+We haven't learned any new Game Maker syntax in a while, and I was itching to use ternary operators in our previous code segment, so let's do some learning 😜

 A ternary operator is like an if statement compressed on one line, here's an if statement from our animation code, as well as the updated ternary version